 I think this happened during the summer holidays, because I remember Dad being with us, but it could have easily been at Easter.
 Either way it was not a nice day, and we were firmly strapped into our rain coats.

-Just before all of my legs turned to lead we came through the door an out on to the viewing platform.
+Just before all of my legs turned to lead we came through the door and out on to the viewing platform.
 Almost the same second I was caught by a gust of wind and slammed into the little fence around the edge.
 My mood changed, I looked around and over London, but all I wanted to do now was return to the ground the slow way.
 I walked around looking out with my back to the wall and was relieved to be allowed to once again enter the darkness, and more importantly stillness of the spiral staircase.

 Years ago I read accounts of London's Great Fire in the diaries of John Evelyn and Samuel Pepys, but I'd not heard of The Monument before.